stas-prokopiev/local_simple_database/README.rst

 A few examples of Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After you've initialized DB variable you can use:
+After you've initialized LSD object you can use:

 1) Integer database
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""